-There are many other applications out there, these ones we chose as they are reliable, easy to use, and give a good “bang for the buck” (offering many lessons before in-app purchase or being totally free!)
+There are many other Korean learning apps out there but these ones we chose are reliable, easy to use, and give a good “bang for the buck” (offering many lessons before in-app purchase or being totally free!)
 These are all study apps meant to compliment Korean languages studies in the classroom and everyday setting.

 In any case, there are more Korean learning apps and Hangul-based offerings in the mobile world now than ever before, and many of them require minimal time commitment for each use.
 If you’ve been making excuses not to learn Korean, now is the perfect time to download and start learning.